6 Sequoia National Park Waterfalls You Can’t-Miss on Your Next Trip

 • Best Time to Visit: Spring

-As you approach the falls, the roar of the water and the cool mist rising from the base create a refreshing and memorable experience.
 The hike starts at Roads End in Kings Canyon, providing stunning views of the canyon and the surrounding forest.
 It’s one of the most scenic spots for hikers and nature lovers visiting Sequoia and Kings Canyon National Parks.

 Be prepared to get wet from the mist, especially in spring when the waterfall is at its peak.